Qustandi Shomali

-Qustandi Shomali (قسطندي شوملي (born in Beit Sahour, Palestine on 8 July 1946), is a Palestinian professor of history at Bethlehem University.
+Qustandi Shomali (قسطندي شوملي (born in Beit Sahour, Mandatory Palestine on 8 July 1946), is a Palestinian professor of history at Bethlehem University.

 His studies

-He worked as an Arabic teacher in Algeria from 1965–72; received a B.A in Arabic literature from Oran University in Algeria in 1971, worked as editor of the Arab World Review in Canada from 1972 to 1975 and as Translator for the Government of Quebec while also studying Comparative Literature at Montreal University, graduating with an MA in 1974; continued his studies in France and earned a Doctorate in Communication and Information Sciences from the University of Paris, Sorbonne.
+He worked as an Arabic teacher in Algeria from 1965 to 1972; received a B.A. in Arabic literature from Oran University in Algeria in 1971, worked as editor of the Arab World Review in Canada from 1972 to 1975 and as translator for the Government of Quebec while also studying Comparative Literature at Montreal University, graduating with an MA in 1974; continued his studies in France and earned a Doctorate in Communication and Information Sciences from the University of Paris, Sorbonne.

 At Bethlehem University

-In 1977, Shomali returned to Palestine and joined Bethlehem University, first as Assistant Professor (1977–80), then as chairman of the Arabic Language Department from 1980–86, Associate Professor of Arabic (1983–2006) and Full Professor in June 2006.
+In 1977, Shomali returned to Palestine and joined Bethlehem University, first as Assistant Professor (1977–80), then as chairman of the Arabic Language Department from 1980 to 1986, Associate Professor of Arabic (1983–2006) and full professor in June 2006.
 He was a visiting professor at Georgetown University during 1986-87 and at the Collège de France, France in 1995.

-Shomali was on the board of Directors of the Family Bookshop Group Holdings, Cyprus from 1992-95 served as secretary of the Bethlehem 2000 Committee in 1995-96, was a Visiting Professor at the California State University, San Bernardino in 2004 and in 2011-2012.
+Shomali was on the board of Directors of the Family Bookshop Group Holdings, Cyprus from 1992 to 1995 served as secretary of the Bethlehem 2000 Committee in 1995–96, was a visiting professor at the California State University, San Bernardino in 2004 and in 2011–2012.